jshearin01/Agents-Hivemind-Learning-Path/learning path/LLMs and Implementation/10 Week Plan Formatted.md

 ---

-**Weeks 3-10 will continue in this detailed format, building upon previous weeks and progressing towards practical application and deployment.**

-Okay, let's continue your journey to LLM expertise with **Week 3: Pre-training and Fine-tuning - The Two-Phase Learning Process.**

----

-**Week 3: Pre-training and Fine-tuning: The Two-Phase Learning Process - From General Knowledge to Specific Tasks**
+## Week 3: Pre-training and Fine-tuning: The Two-Phase Learning Process - From General Knowledge to Specific Tasks

-**Introduction:**
+### Introduction:

 Welcome to Week 3!
 This week, we're diving into the two-phase learning process that is fundamental to how modern LLMs are developed and used: **Pre-training** and **Fine-tuning**.
 Think of it like learning to drive a car.
 Pre-training is like learning the general rules of the road, understanding traffic signs, and getting a basic feel for driving in a simulator – acquiring broad driving knowledge.
 Fine-tuning is then like practicing driving in specific real-world scenarios, like parallel parking, driving in city traffic, or navigating highways – adapting your general driving skills to specific situations.
+Understanding ``` general driving skills to specific situations.
 Understanding pre-training and fine-tuning is crucial for appreciating how LLMs acquire their broad capabilities and how we can adapt them for specific applications.

-**Prerequisites for this Section:**
+### Prerequisites for this Section:

 *   Basic understanding of Neural Networks and Transformers (from Weeks 1 & 2)
 *   Understanding of Training Data (from Week 1)

-**Core Concepts (The Vital 20%):**
+### Core Concepts (The Vital 20%):

 1.  **Pre-training: Learning from the Firehose of Data:**  Pre-training is the initial phase where an LLM is trained on a massive, unlabeled dataset of text (like all of Wikipedia, books, code repositories, etc.).
 The goal is to teach the model general language understanding, world knowledge, and the ability to generate coherent text.
 The model learns to predict masked words, next sentences, and other language-related tasks from this vast dataset. *Analogy:* Imagine a child learning language by being constantly exposed to conversations, books, and media.
 They absorb a vast amount of linguistic information without explicit instruction on specific tasks.